Adjectival/how-to-crypto/README.md

 # How-To-Crypto

-Entry-level guides on how to Buy, Trade, Mine cryptocurrencies.
+Entry-level guides on how to Buy, Trade, and Mine cryptocurrencies.

 Knowledge benefits everyone.